We build and develop digital tools to make health care systems safer and more effective for health care workers and patients.

 Founded in 2015, Altus has thrived due to its nimble innovation of technology to deliver and educate our customers.
 Beginning in 2019, we more deliberately engaged our communities with webinars, on-demand programs, badging designations, and a MR Screening Form utility.
 We were ready for the shift from in-person learning to online-only learning during COVID restrictions.

-We plan to offer gamified experiences and are exploring limited in-person experiences post-COVID.
+In the future, Altus plans to offer gamified experiences and are exploring limited in-person experiences for the post-COVID world.

 Daniel G. Guerra Jr., CEO

-Prior to starting AltusLearn, Guerra worked in the web technologies and software development industry.
+Prior to starting AltusLearn, Dan worked in the web technologies and software development industry.